 B. Submittal Form

 A copy of the "Proposal for Change(s) to Catalog" form is included as Appendix A. The form heading and Part C must be completed.

 On a separate sheet, in two columns labeled "Present" and "Proposed" list by academic year the courses to be dropped and the courses to be added, respectively.
 The total hours required for present and proposed curricula must be included.

 If an existing curriculum, option, or degree program is to be dropped, a short statement to that effect and a brief explanation must be attached to the proposal form to IPC.

 Each new course contained in the proposal must be individually submitted to the Committee in accordance with the section involving the establishment of a new course.
 Each course being dropped must likewise be submitted in accordance with the section concerned with "Major course change or dropping of an existing course."

 In determining the "Effective Date," the Unit Head should consult 2b on the second page of the proposal form.

 VII.
 ESTABLISHING A NEW DEGREE PROGRAM

-Copies of the Board of Regents Guidelines for New Degree Programs are available from the Office of Academic Affairs.
+Copies of the Board of Regents Guidelines for New Degree Programs are available from the Office of the Provost.
 Requests must be prepared in accordance with these policies and university curriculum requirements.
-Initial factors to be addressed include program relationship to role and scope of the institution, relationship to other similar degree programs at other institutions, and compliance with mandates of the Desegregation Settlement Agreement.
+Initial factors to be addressed include program relationship to role and scope of the institution, relationship to other similar degree programs at other institutions, and compliance with mandates of the State guidelines.
 The Letter of Intent/Proposals require documentation of the following: Need, Students, Faculty, Library and Other Resources, Facilities and Equipment, Administration and Costs.
-Final program curricula must be approved in accordance with IPC guidelines, including approval by IPC, Council of Academic Deans, and the President, prior to program publication or student enrollments.
+Final program curricula must be approved in accordance with IPC guidelines, including approval by IPC, Council of Academic Deans, the Provost, and the President prior to program publication or student enrollments.

 C. Submittal Form